Baldo by Hector D. Cantú and Carlos Castellanos for September 25, 2010

 2. Macaw1

-parethed almost 14 years ago
+parethed about 14 years ago

 Sounds like my Grandma, rayannina, I don’t think I ever saw her use a measuring cup…and she was the best cook ever…